we-learn-js/js-training/src/slides/DomainDrivenDesign.md

 > No Business Logic: even validation should be placed in the Domain layer.

-> Do not return Entity instances, return primitives or DTOs
+> Do not return Entity instances, return primitives or DTOs (Data Transfer Objects)

 > The return should not expose behavior like updating the entity.